-It is 1940 and they are going alone to play at the beach.
-They have packed a picnic lunch and will eat it in the shade and privacy of their palace: a keeled over row boat long abandoned to sea grass.
+It is 1940 and they are going by themselves to play at the beach.
+Let has packed a picnic lunch for them, and they will eat it in the shade and privacy of their palace: a keeled over row boat long abandoned to sea grass.
 They have cleaned it, furnished it and named it.
 Castle Rochelle.
-It contains a blanket, a driftwood table, two broken saucers mtk.
+It contains a blanket, a driftwood table, two broken saucers and emergency food: canned peaches, sardines, a jar of apple jelly, peanut butter, soda crackers.
 They are wearing bathing suits.
 Heed is wearing one of Christine's, blue with white piping.
 Christine's is a yellow two piece, midriff, it is called.
+Their hair has been quartered into four braids so they have identical hair styles.
+Christine's braids are slippery, Heed's are not.
 They are walking across the hotel lawn when one remembers that they have forgotten the jacks.
 Heed volunteers to get them while Christine waits in the gazebo and guards the food.